CloudMyIT/account_scripts/README.md

 They are used to Create and Delete users, as well as update the expiration date of accounts when they pay each months invoice.

+CloudMy.IT LLC uses other scripts found on the internet to create scripts that do what we need.
+If we used your work, please let us know and we will credit your work to you.

 ##Setup
 Before using these scripts we want to ensure you have the correct enviroment setup.